April 3, 2022

 Now pick the one that directly addresses that problem.
 This is the foundation of your MVP.
 The remaining features will be incorporated in future iterations.

 Note: You can also write down most features that come to your mind and tie them in with the user flow.
 But it’s not a necessity, as more features, especially the ancillary ones, will surface after you get feedback from early adopters.
+Also, I recommend that you start thinking about the branding for your product at this stage as the imagery and color palettes you will use, may give your test users some ideas on what they may expect from the real thing.
+Here's where you can find some inspiration and begin your branding adventure: Brand Kit Generator.

 The whole point of an MVP is to build a basic version of your product, measure how it fares on the market and among early adopters, and improve the product based on user feedback.
 You then do it again and again in a loop, building a better and more valuable product with every iteration.